-Eligibility for federal food assistance -- now called the Supplemental Nutrition Assistance Program or SNAP, instead of "food stamps" -- depends on your monthly income and countable resources (meaning things you own that can be quickly turned into cash).
-Federal guidelines specifically exclude houses from the countable resources category, hence, you can own a house and still receive assistance.
+Eligibility for federal food assistance — now called the Supplemental Nutrition Assistance Program or SNAP, instead of "food stamps" — depends in part on your monthly income and in part on what assets you have that can be quickly turned into cash.
+Federal guidelines specifically exclude houses from that category, so you don't have to sell your home to receive assistance.

-Once you demonstrate that your household's income is within the range covered by SNAP, you must show that you have less than $2,000 in countable resources.
+Once you demonstrate that your household's income is within the range covered by SNAP, you must show that you have less than $2,250 in countable resources.
+If at least one person in your household is disabled or over the age of 60, you can have up to $3,500 in countable resources.
 Countable resources are cash, bank accounts, bonds, stocks and cars that are not used for work purposes.
 SNAP guidelines specifically exclude houses, trailers and lots from the countable resources category.

 Houses and Other Property

 If you own your house, condominium, a lot, a motor home or any other shelter, ownership cannot disqualify you for SNAP.
 When you apply for food assistance, the application will ask you for the amount that you pay each month in mortgage or other loan payments.
 Depending on the amount of the payments, you may be able to deduct some of those payments from the initial take-home pay that you report, and as a result receive more SNAP benefits.